Looking for simple ways to improve your running motivation?

 14. Keep a Running Journal

 Monitoring your training helps you detect a pattern in training, which is vital in uncovering what works the best for performance and injury prevention.
+This is the case whether you’re a stressed mother, overworked manager, or a busy student.

 You can monitor your goals online by using an app like LogMyRun to prompt you to enter data about your training,

-After each run, note the following:
+After each run, note the following in your running log:

 - Time and distance